WidoutSyntax/STL-cpp/README.md

 # Contents
-1. Standard Template Library
+1. <a>Standard Template Library</a>

 # Standard Template Library
-STL is the standard template library which contains C++ template classes.
-STL is a powerful tool and it reduces programming time with rich implementations of freuently used data structures and algorithms.
-Important parts of the STL are as follows:

-Containers - includes container classes to store and manipulate data elements.
-Algorithms - includes important techniques like sorting, searching.
-Miscellaneous - includes string class and other functions.
+The Standard Template Library(STL) is a set of C++ template classes to provide common data structures.
+One can easily implement data structures like stack, queue, list and using STL reduces programming time as well.

+The C++ STL grouped into following three categories
+1) Sequences              - Vector, List, Doubly ended queue<br/>
+2) Container Adapters     - Stack, Queue, Prority queue<br/>
+3) Associative Containers - Bitset, Set, Multiset, Map, Multimap

 Usage of several STL classes are illustrated.
 For convenience and ease of learning, examples are also provided along with syntax.